projectcontour/contour/site/_docs_1_0/httpproxy.md

 In order to support wildcard certificates, TLS certificates for a `*.somedomain.com`, which are stored in a namespace controlled by the cluster administrator, Contour supports a facility known as TLS Certificate Delegation.
 This facility allows the owner of a TLS certificate to delegate, for the purposes of referencing the TLS certificate, permission to Contour to read the Secret object from another namespace.

+The `TLSCertificateDelegation` resource defines a set of `delegations` in the `spec`.
+Each delegation references a `secretName` from the namespace where the `TLSCertificateDelegation` is created as well as describing a set of `targetNamespaces` in which the certificate can be referenced.
+If all namespaces should be able to reference the secret, then set `"*"` as the value of `targetNamespaces` (see example below).

 ```yaml
 apiVersion: projectcontour.io/v1
 kind: TLSCertificateDelegation